What You Should Know About Serving Legal Documents

 Who Can Serve Legal Documents?

 In truth, any person over the age of 18 who is not a party to the legal proceeding can serve documents to someone.
 But this delivery is so important that it is always better to call upon a company that offer a service of process.
-That is because process servers were trained to serve legal documents, which means that they know precisely the procedure.
-They also can prove that the delivery was made in front of the court, which is what matters most in this instance.
+That is because a process server were trained to serve legal documents, which means that they know precisely the procedure.
+They can also prove that the delivery was made in front of the court, which is what matters most in this instance.
 Also, it can be a complex and dangerous job, since people who are served react quite differently from one another, with some becoming extremely aggressive.
 Therefore, choosing a process server company to serve legal documents is always the best solution.

 How can Legal Documents be served?